tenzin-jigme/project-keyword-analysis/README.md

 ## Project Description
 **Problem**: Spending Ad Dollars on previous Google Ad Campagins without data analysis and research.

 **Process**: Analyze and filter keywords from datasets obtained from Google Ads Keyword Planner.
-Analyze keywords from Competitor website.
+* Analyze keywords from Competitor website.
-  * Data Source: Copy/Pasted H&R Block website on to Google Ad Keyword Planner and obtained a csv file with list of keywords with their         respective metrics such as Average Monthly Searches (AMS), Competition Level, Top of Page Big Range and more.
+  * Data Source: List of keywords with their respective data from Google Ad Keyword Planner by using H&R Block website.
+   * Filters Added: Date Range= Jan-Apr (Tax season), Reach= New York 40 Million, Language= English only and Search Engine= Google only
-  * Narrow down keywords with specific AMS, competition level and Bid Dollars.
+* Narrow down keywords with specific Avg Monthly Searches, Competition Level and Top Page Bid Dollars.

-**Solution**: Design Google Ad Campaigns with Ad Groups that are targeting specific goals:
+**Solution**: Design Google Ad Campaigns with Ad Groups that are targeting 2 specific goals:
   * Goal 1: Increase Brand Awareness
     - Bring people to homepage
-    - Measure Clicks
+    - Increase Clicks
-  * Goal 2: Increase clients at office/business (file individual tax return)
+  * Goal 2: Acquire new clients at office/business (file individual tax return)
     - Increase Click Through Rate (KPI)
     - Conversion: call the office and/or file taxes with them